tsgates/arch-wiki-markdown/wiki/Arch_filesystem_hierarchy.md

 They are essential for basic system functionality.
 Kernel modules (drivers) are in the subdirectory /lib/modules/<kernel-version>.

-/usr/sbin: System binaries
+/usr/sbin: System binaries (deprecated)

 Non-essential system binaries of use to the system administrator.
-This is where the network daemons for the system reside, along with other binaries that (generally) only the system administrator has access to, but which are not required for system maintenance and repair.
-The Arch devs plan to move all the binaries from /usr/sbin to /usr/bin.
+As of June 2013, /usr/sbin was merged into /usr/bin.
+The filesystem package provides symlinks from /usr/sbin to /usr/bin, and all packages should be updated to explicitly install to /usr/bin.

 /usr/share: Architecture independent data